RodrigoBS1/MonsterDeX-API/README.md

 ## MonsterDex API

-This is an API to give an inventory of monsters (digimons).
+This is an API to give an inventory of monsters (digimon).
+(--coming soon Fantastic Beasts & Pokemons)

 Here are the request methods: